-s facilities Health facilities Cycle route(s) Where a site is poorly located if > 800 Moderately located if 400m to 800m, a favourable located if < 400m from set Other key considerations Are there any Tree Preservation Orders on the site?
-Yes TPOs exist of which may li d a number of mature trees lopment.
+facilities Health facilities Cycle route(s) Where a site is poorly located if > 800m, Moderately located if 400m to 800m, and favourable located if < 400m from services.

+Other key considerations Are there any Tree Preservation Orders on the site?
+Yes TPOs exist on Caldbec Hill and a number of mature trees which may limit areas for development.
 What impact would development have on the site's habitats and biodiversity?
-Unknow - ne mature trees and adjacent require a Phase 1 Habitat Public Right of Way Yes Yes footpath right of f way Existing social or community value (provide details) No None althou gh site may be use ed for recreation & leisure Is the site likely to be affected by any of the following?
-Yes No Comments Ground Contamination V Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations ✓ Characteristics Characteristics which may affect dev elopmen t on the site: Comments Topography: Flat/ slope/ steep gradient Lar ge slope (rolling fields) Coalescence: Development would remerging into one another. sult in ne ighbouring tov vns No Scale and/or nature of development visignificantly change size and/or char to . hough would represent an n/sprawl of the Battle Town Centre 3.0.
-Availability Assessing the suitability of the site will go It should consider aspects such as infra considerations.
+Unknown Potentially as site includes some mature trees and adjacent to some woodland which may require a Phase 1 Habitat Survey.
+Public Right of Way Yes Yes footpath right of way Existing social or community value (provide details) No None although site may be used for recreation & leisure Is the site likely to be affected by any of the following?
+Yes No Comments Ground Contamination ✓ Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations

+Characteristics which may affect development on the site: Comments Topography: Flat/ slope/ steep gradient Large slope (rolling fields) Coalescence: Development would result in neighbouring towns merging into one another. Νο Scale and/or nature of development would be large enough to significantly change size and/or character of settlement No - although would represent an extension/sprawl of the Battle Town Centre

+Assessing the suitability of the site will give an indication of whether the site has any constraints to development.
+It should consider aspects such as infrastructure, planning policy, local services, heritage and other considerations.

 Availability Yes No Comments

 Is the site available for sale or development (if known)?
-Please provide supporting evidence. ✓ both the B so as submitted in attle Town Council II for Sites'.

-Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners? ✓ l Jnknown

-Is there a known time frame for availability?
-0-5 /6-10 / 11-15 years. ✓ ι Jnknown

-Any other comments?
+Please provide supporting evidence. $\checkmark$ Assumed so as submitted in both the Battle Town Council 'Call for Sites'.
+Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners? Ý Unknown Is there a known time frame for availability?
+0-5 /6-10 / 11-15 years. ✓ Unknown Any other comments?

-4.0.
-Summary Assessing the suitability of the site will give an include the should consider aspects such as infrastructure, considerations. - •
+Assessing the suitability of the site will give an indication of whether the site has any constraints to development.
+It should consider aspects such as infrastructure, planning policy, local services, heritage and other considerations.

 Conclusions

 The site is appropriate for allocation

 This site has minor constraints

-The site has significant constraints ✓
+The site has significant constraints

 The site is unsuitable for allocation ✓

-Potential housing development capacity: 0

-Key evidence (3-4 bullet points) for decision to accept or discount site. • allocation bed landscape sens.
-The area has a a steep side countryside to accessible countryled.
-The hit there are no de From the top of there are long gatehouse.
-The landscape of the landscape cause the sitivity to deve very strong down land the north contryside to the istoric town tractors.
-If the field (not only views to onere are and is site acts sense of place as dscape of open of the town.
-It is town and highly is a feature and orthern boundary) the church and also long views as an important
+Potential housing development capacity: 0 Key evidence (3-4 bullet points) for decision to accept or discount site.
+The site is not considered appropriate for allocation because the site has high landscape sensitivity to development.
+The area has a very strong sense of place as a steep sided bowl landscape of open countryside to the north of the town.
+It is accessible countryside to the town and highly valued.
+The historic town is a feature and there are no detractors.
+From the top of the field (northern boundary) there are long views to the church and gatehouse.
+There are also long views southwards.
+This site acts as an important landscape setting for adjacent dwellings.